 THE OPPOSITION PROCESS

-Before a trademark may be registered with USPTO (and enforced by a trademark holder on a nationwide basis, as opposed to on a state-by-state basis, a number of requirements must be satisfied.
-For example, the mark must be published for opposition in the Official Gazette, a weekly publication of the USPTO.
-This means that “the USPTO will send a notice of publication to the applicant stating the date of publication.
-After the mark is published in the Official Gazette, any party who believes it may be damaged by registration of the mark has thirty days from the publication date to file either an opposition to registration or a request to extend the time to oppose.
-An opposition is similar to a proceeding in a federal court, but is held before the Trademark Trial and Appeal Board.
-If no opposition is filed or if the opposition is unsuccessful, the application enters the next stage of the registration process.”
+Before a trademark may be registered with the USPTO (and enforced by a trademark holder on a nationwide basis as a federally registered mark, as opposed to on a state-by-state basis for common law marks), a number of requirements must be satisfied.
+For instance, the mark must be published for opposition in the Official Gazette, a weekly publication of the USPTO.
+After the mark is published, any party who believes it may be damaged by registration of the mark has thirty days from the publication date to file either an opposition to registration or a request to extend the time to oppose.
+If no opposition is filed or if an opposition is unsuccessful, the application enters the next stage of the registration process.

 In Jenner’s case, this is where things become complicated.
 Enter: Australian pop-star Kylie Minogue, whose legal team filed to oppose Jenner’s “Kylie” trademark application in connection with advertising services this past week.

 According to the World Intellectual Property Review ("WIPR"), “KDB claimed that if the USPTO approved Jenner’s application then it would cause confusion among consumers between the two Kylies and dilute her brand.
 The company also cited existing trademark registrations for the term ‘Kylie’ that cover entertainment services and music recordings.
 Minogue also owns trademarks for the terms ‘Kylie Minogue darling’, ‘Lucky – the Kylie Minogue musical’ and ‘Kylie Minogue.’”